Atherosclerosis!

 All these different, important cells and enzymes, including cholesterol, sent to repair the injury, just keep building up and building up, causing a bulge (atheroma) in the artery wall.
 The larger it gets the smaller the aperture.
 The smaller the aperture, the more restricted the blood, causing high blood pressure, strain on the heart, less oxygen to the heart and a cascade of detrimental effects to the whole cardiovascular system.

-The atheromas often develop a fibrous cap, and calcified atheromas can rupture developing a blood clot.
-Both of these problems can build up and parts break of which causes stroke, blocking blood flow to the heart or the brain.
+The atheroma often develops a fibrous cap, and a calcified atheroma can rupture, developing a blood clot.
+Both of these problems can build up and parts break of which cause stroke, blocking blood flow to the heart or the brain.
 This is atherosclerosis!

 Atherosclerosis treatments and Their Setbacks